Banks lead European stocks lower as Brexit worries dominate

 MILAN/LONDON, June 16 European shares fell on Thursday, with banking stocks dragging regional equity indexes towards their lowest point in almost four months in a market dominated by concerns over next week's EU membership vote in Britain.

-The risk of Brexit and new signs that interest rates would stay low for longer compounded the uncertainty surrounding the banking sector, already hit by slow growth and expectations of capital increases from southern European lenders.
+The risk of Brexit and fresh signs that interest rates would stay low for longer added to uncertainly surrounding the banking sector, already hit by slow growth and expectations of capital increases from southern European lenders.

 A warning from the Swiss National Bank (SNB) that UBS and Credit Suisse would likely each need to raise an extra 10 billion Swiss francs to meet new leverage requirements added to the gloom.